lingchensanwen/DCQA-QUD-parsing/README.md

 <code>python prepare_anchor_prediction.py</code>, this script generates the input format for the anchor prediction model.

-Run following command to execute the anchor prediction model.
+Run the following command to execute the anchor prediction model.

 ```
 python -m torch.distributed.launch \